aubergine10/lifecycle-events/README.md

 ## Example

-Imagine you've got a mod that creates roads, but you want to line those roads with [concrete lampposts](https://mods.factorio.com/mods/Klonan/Concrete_Lamppost) (entity from a separate mod).
+Imagine you've got a mod that creates roads, but you want add [concrete lampposts](https://mods.factorio.com/mods/Klonan/Concrete_Lamppost) (entity from a separate mod) to them.

-If you just place the lamppost with `LuaSurface.create_entity()`, the Concrete Lamppost mod won't know about it, and won't spawn the additional entities.
-Likewise, if you destroy a lamppost with `LuaEntity.destroy()`, the Concrete Lamppost mod won't know about it, and the additional entities will remain on the map.
+If you use `LuaSurface.create_entity()` to place a lamppost, the Concrete Lamppost mod won't know about it, and won't spawn the additional entities.
+Likewise, if you use `LuaEntity.destroy()`, the Concrete Lamppost mod won't know about it, and any spawned entities will remain on the map.
+Epic fail.

-To solve this, use the `create_entity()` and `destroy_entity()` functions - they spawn the events that almost every mod will recongise and act upon...
+To solve this, use the `create_entity()` and `destroy_entity()` functions - they spawn the events that almost all mods listen for and act upon...

 ```lua
 -- control.lua